 NBA DRAFT SCOUTING REPORT

 Hyland is a lanky, rangy combo guard with a score first mentality.
-The 6-3 guard from Wilmington, DE is having a breakout sophomore year, shooting the ball at a high clip and shooting up draft boards.
+The 6-3 guard from Wilmington, DE had a breakout sophomore year, shooting the ball at a high clip and shooting up draft boards.
+His 6-9 1/4 wingspan measurement at the combine put to rest some of the concerns whether he was big enough to play off the ball at the next level.

 Hyland can really handle the ball and has a nice first step.
 Combining this with his off the dribble 3pt shooting ability makes him a dangerous offensive weapon (think Lou Williams type of role).
 He shot over 43% on 3’s as a freshman and is off to a good start this year.